dt-alliances/cas-quickstart/ONBOARD.md

    <img src="images/bridge-project.png">

-## Step 4: Configure project upstream rep
+## Step 4: Configure project upstream repo

 On the new project, click on the URL to `Set the GIT upstream` repo.
 For this you will need to specify the Git remote url, the user and the token.
-See below as reference.
+See below as reference and refer the URL on that page the HELP docs for more details.

 <img src="images/git-upstream.png">

+💥💥💥 **IMPORTANT NOTE** 💥💥💥

+You must do this in order to view and edit the Cloud Automation project files.

 ## Step 5: Configure project with Dynatrace integration

-An API token is needed for by Dynatrace service to support SLO evaluations where Dynatrace is the data source.
+A Dynatrace API token is needed for by [Dynatrace service](https://github.com/keptn-contrib/dynatrace-service) to support SLO evaluations where Dynatrace is the data source.

 From the Cloud Automation UI, configure the Dynatrace URL and API token that you made earlier as a secret.
 The names MUST be as explained below.